-Our engineering graduate programs offer highly qualified students the opportunity to continue their engineering studies with the support of dedicated faculty, research opportunities and access to the latest technology in our labs and centers.
+Our engineering graduate options offer highly qualified students the opportunity to continue their engineering studies with the support of dedicated faculty, research opportunities and access to the latest technology in our labs and centers.
 For additional information on the programs below, please visit the Graduate Bulletin.*

 Five-year Bachelor's / Master's Program:

 Each of the departments in the Opus College of Engineering at Marquette University offers programs that allow highly qualified students to complete a bachelor of science and master of science degree in five calendar years (six years for students enrolled in the Cooperative Education Program).
 By increasing course loads slightly junior year and/or by taking courses in the summer of junior and/or senior years, qualified students may be able to complete the bachelor's degree on schedule in four years and the master of science degree at the end of five calendar years.